Adult Adoption in Florida: Steps and Requirements

 - Attend the final hearing.

-- Amend the birth certificate
+- Amend the birth certificate.

-1. File the Petition
+1. File a Petition

 The county will charge a filing fee to open the adoption court file.

-2. Schedule the Hearing
+2. Schedule a Hearing

 Once the petition for adult adoption is filed, the county clerk will assign the file to one of the judges handling domestic relations cases.
 The judge assignment is random.